simrat-ah/MSDS-6306-Case_Study_1/README.md

 ##### The project was divided 3 parts and three separate '.R' files were created for :

-+ Data downloading form internet and loading into respective data frames.
++ Data downloading from internet and loading into respective data frames.

 + Merging the data files and the cleanu process was done to get correct results.